 Gorée Island in the distance; Dakar harbor to the left; Cap Manuel to the right.

-The rough beach was probably at least cleaner once, as this old retaining wall hints.
+The beach was probably cleaner in years past.
 The road is the East Corniche.

 Gorée again, along with the breakwater.
-Much of this strip, though a prized location, is rubble and trash and inaccessible.
+Much of this strip, though a prized location, is inaccessible with rubble and trash.

 Some is dedicated to old defensive works.